NBISweden/encam/README.md

 ```

 This starts a flask server serving a static version of the webpage using nginx
-on `localhost:8080` with the frontend development server proxied there too.
+on http://localhost:8080 with the built frontend.

+The development server is started at http://localhost:1234 which proxies to the
+flask process via the nginx server.

 ## Building and deploying